-This document primarily describes the physical hardware and installation of the ePot.V3 Max (the “V3” or “Max” ) panel mounted electronic stepped attenuator & preamp controller.
-The detailed operation and control of the Max will likely be covered in another manual once it’s ready.
+This hardware manual describes the physical hardware and installation of the ePot.V3 Max (the “V3” or “Max” ) electronic stepped attenuator & remote controlled preamp controller.
+A discussion on the operation and control of the Max board is available separately here.

-The ePot.V3 Max is a high resolution chassis mounted electronic stepped attenuator for the DIYer, audio designer or OEM who is looking for exceptional sonic performance in an integrated, software driven, preamp controller that includes input switching, remote control and has a menu driven interactive high contrast OLED display interface.
+The ePot.V3 Max is a high resolution chassis mounted electronic stepped attenuator for the DIYer, audio designer or OEM who is looking for exceptional sonic performance in a stepped attenuator (volume control) in addition to being a software driven preamp controller that includes input switching, remote control and has a menu driven interactive high contrast OLED display interface.

 The V3 Max comes with a plug-in LDR (light dependent resistor) attenuation module by default but you can opt for a discrete resistor attenuation module.
 The different module types are interchangeable.

-The graphic OLED Display Module (sold separately) integrates with the V3 to provides an easy and intuitive user control experience through an interactive menu driven control interface designed around the 7-button Apple remote.
+The graphic OLED Display Module shown below (sold separately) integrates with the V3 to provides an easy and intuitive user control experience through an interactive menu driven control interface designed around the 7-button Apple remote.
+The OLED Display Module incudes the display itself, an installed IR receiver module, an encoder module plus all necessary cables.

-At 2.7 inches wide by 4.4 inches long.
+The Max board is 2.7 inches wide by 4.4 inches long.
 The overall depth is slightly greater than 1 inch but we recommend allocating 1.5 inches of vertical space along the length of the Max.
+These dimensions are the same for all V3 Max hardware versions.

 The Max and Mini are based on the same core hardware design and run essentially the same firmware.